 Deliveries, returns, claims, quality measurements, tracking customs regulations, invoices – all these issues naturally make the parcel business very complex.
-Thanks to a comprehensive network of international shipping service providers, dealers can cover all the country-specific customer services they require.
+Thanks to a comprehensive network of international shipping service providers, e-commerce retailers can cover all the country-specific customer delivery preferences they require.
 When it comes to managing carriers, measuring their performance and talking to them about problem solving, a central shipping platform is the best way to reduce complexity.

 "Pick-up points 50 kilometres away from the end customer no longer put a smile on anyone’s face.
 It is therefore logical that many shop suppliers work with different local carriers to offer their customers the best service.”
 Martin Wunderlich

-Together with my team we support our customers in all logistic processes: As the first point of contact for all issues relating to European shipping, we share our market knowledge with customers, create and manage an individual multi-carrier mix for online retailers or map sorting at country level.
-Using SaaS technology, we also help our customers to make the delivery status transparent for consumers and to continuously measure the performance of the selected carriers.
+Together with my team we support our customers in all logistic processes: As the first point of contact for all issues relating to European parcel shipping, we share our market knowledge with customers to create and manage an individual multi-carrier mix for online retailers.